shaliulab/idtrackerai/README.md

 ## Hardware requirements

-idtracker.ai has been tested in computers with the following specifications:
+idtracker.ai (v3) has been tested in computers with the following specifications:

-- Operating system: 64bit GNU/linux Mint 18.3
+- Operating system: 64bit GNU/linux Mint 19.1 and Ubuntu 18.4
 - CPU: Core(TM) i7-7700K CPU @4.20GHz 6 core Intel(R) or Core(TM) i7-6800K CPU @3.40GHz 4 core
 - GPU: Nvidia TITAN X or GeForce GTX 1080 Ti
 - RAM: 32Gb-128Gb (depending on the needs of the video).